 Five or six times during the short journey they made the camels kneel down, and we were untied and permitted to have a little rest.
 The guards apologized to us, saying that previously they had taken a group of thieves and murderers to the Sudan in chains, but that these others had to walk all the way through the desert.
 Ja‘far Páshá had instructed them to allow us to ride, and they could not think of any other way.
 Although we were in great pain and torture, as we watched each other hanging from the camels, the sight was so ridiculous that we could not help laughing.

 In five or six hours we reached the banks of the Nile River where we were again sent to a ship.
 We boarded and set off.
-The ship deposited us at a place that was under the control of a very kindhearted Arab shaykh.
+The ship deposited us at a place that was under the control of a very kind-hearted Arab shaykh.
 We explained our situation to him and asked him to treat us with more mercy.
 We still had a long stretch of desert to cover by camel.
 When the shaykh learned of our plight, he ordered the camel drivers to have wooden seats provided for us on the camels and to carry enough food for all.
 The shaykh was well experienced and knew how severe the desert journey would be.
 We had to travel twelve days over an ocean of sand.

 In place of Egyptian guards, we were now entrusted to Arabs who were cruel hearted, devoid of manners, and very hot tempered.
 The moment we were in their hands they made it clear to us that they possessed the